cysouw/diathesis/text/c04_reflexive.md

 ### [ NA | PN ] Reflexive conversive {#sec:reflexive-preposition-passive}

 These verbs are similar to *sich* transitive anticausative, but the "von Geisterhand" reading is not possible.
-The original nominative can be retained as a prepositional phrase [@Next a,b].
-All these prepositional phrases are governed prepositions [@Next c].
+The original nominative can be retained as a prepositional phrase [@next a,b].
+All these prepositional phrases are governed prepositions [@next c].
 Interestingly, there appears to be a wide variety of propositions that are governed by the various verbs that allow for this diathesis.
-Note that the *werden* Passive is not possible for these verbs [@Next d].
+Note that the *werden* Passive is not possible for these verbs [@next d].

 :::ex
 a.
 Der Preis empört den Kunden.